 Coffee table books are the ultimate escape.
-I’ve been a fan for as long as I’ve had a home of my own and am as proud of my collection as I am of my garden, such is the effort I’ve gone to cultivate it.
-I’ve learned much about interiors from countless beautiful pages curated by like-minded interiors enthusiasts.
+I’ve been a fan for as long as I’ve had a home of my own, and I am as proud of my collection as I am of my garden, such is the effort I’ve gone to cultivate it.
+I’ve learned a great deal about interiors from countless beautiful pages curated by like-minded interior enthusiasts.
 The inspiration gleaned has informed my aesthetic and furnished not just my home, but my creative soul with colour and wonder.

 The best thing about coffee table books is that they become part of the environment they encourage – stacked and styled in vignettes and carefully curated bookshelves in an ever-changing display.
 I keep them on constant rotation, so inspiration is always close at hand.
 Glancing at a familiar spine will spark furniture rearrangement or a market trip for fresh flowers.

-Whether it’s a vicarious visit to the Amalfi coast, a consultation with your favourite interior designer, a detailed how-to for arranging flowers or styling your bedside table, a comprehensive collection of coffee table books is the key to success for anyone addicted to interior design.
+Whether it’s a vicarious visit to the Amalfi coast, a consultation with your favourite interior designer, a detailed how-to for arranging flowers or styling your bedside table, a comprehensive collection of coffee table books is the key to success for anyone addicted to interior design, so a new one makes a wonderful gift any time of year.

 Here’s my round-up of the best and most inspiring coffee books for interior design lovers.

-1. Secrets from the Flower Farm: Growing Abundant Flowers in Unpredictable Conditions by Rebecca Starling and Christine McCabe, $57, Freedom (here’s why)
+- Secrets from the Flower Farm by Rebecca Starling and Christine McCabe, $59.95 at Freedom (here’s why)

 How do you decorate with coffee table books?